Charlie-XIAO/MCM24-xzz/README.md

 ### Solutions

 See [`q3-1.ipynb`](./q3-1.ipynb) mainly for definition of momentum and comparison plots.
 See [`q3-2.ipynb`](./q3-2.ipynb) for the prediction model on the whole dataset.
 See [`q3-3.ipynb`](./q3-3.ipynb) for the prediction model for a particular player.

+## Problem 4

+### Statement

+Test the model you developed on one or more of the other matches.
+How well do you predict the swings in the match?
+If the model performs poorly at times, can you identify any factors that might need to be included in future models?
+How generalizable is your model to other matches (such as Women’s matches), tournaments, court surfaces, and other sports such as table tennis.

+### Solutions